LeTarrask/LeTarrask/swift.md

 Become a bug detective and track down lost memory, slow drawing and more.
 1- Techniques:
 [] - XCode Use
+[] - cmd+I to launch Instruments

 2- Step-by-step:
+We run through a series of weird problems that can be detected by using instruments and then fix them.

 3- Challenges:
+Apply these instruments readings in projects 29, 30, and other projects.

 ### Milestone #11: Secrets and Explosions
-create a memory pairs game that has players find pairs of cards – it’s sometimes called Concentration, Pelmanism, or Pairs 1- Techniques:
+Create a memory pairs game that has players find pairs of cards – it’s sometimes called Concentration, Pelmanism, or Pairs 1- Techniques:
 [] -